 A review of the data reflected in the table suggests that the five student learning outcomes were achieved at a satisfactory outcome level at all three points of evaluation.
-The overall average for the five SLO's during the fall and spring semesters was 3.75 and 3.6 and a 3.7 overall for the year indicating that at the initial learning stage (classroom learning) the achievement outcome level was above the expected level for the 2016-17 academic year.
+The overall average for the five SLO's during the fall and spring semesters was 3.6 and 3.6 and a 3.6 overall for the year

-Data also suggest that students were able to transfer their knowledge and skills to real world employment settings as indicated by an average outcome level of 4.0 and 3.6 during the fall and spring semesters respectively in practicums and internships.
-The overall average of 3.6 reveals an achievement outcome level better than expected for the 2016-17 academic year.
+Data also suggest that students were able to transfer their knowledge and skills to real world employment settings as indicated by an average outcome level of 3.8 and 3.7 during the fall and spring semesters respectively in practicums and internships.
+The overall average of 3.6 reveals an achievement outcome level better than expected for the 2018-19 academic year.

-Students also demonstrated a satisfactory retention/maintenance of learning as indicated by their performance on end-of-program comprehensive candidacy exams, final dissertation defenses, portfolios, & etc. with an average achievement outcome level of 4.0 and 3.8 for the fall and spring semesters respectively.
-The overall outcome average of 3.8 reveals an achievement outcome level better than expected for the 2016-17 academic year.
+Students also demonstrated an above satisfactory retention/maintenance of learning as indicated by their performance on end-of-program comprehensive candidacy exams, final dissertation defenses, portfolios, & etc. with an average achievement outcome level of 4.0 for both the fall and spring semesters respectively.
+The overall outcome average of 4.0 reveals an achievement outcome level better than expected for the 2018-19 academic year.